 ◘ Fig. D-56 Abundance and frequency of epiphytic flowering plants are highest in cloud forests in the area of the first condensation level (►Fig. D-55).
 The picture shows an epiphyte survey in Gabon (photo: Barthlott).

-◘ Fig. D-57 In the tropical cloud forests, the branches and twigs of the trees are covered with mosses and lichens.
-Fine water droplets float in the air and are combed out by the plants when touched (Mount Kinabalu, Saba, Borneo) (Photo: Rafiqpoor).
+◘ Fig. D-57 In the tropical fog forests, the branches and twigs of the trees are covered with mosses and lichens.
+Fine water droplets float in the air and are combed out by the plants when touched (Mount Kinabalu, Saba, Borneo) (photo: Rafiqpoor).

 ◘ Fig. D-58 Exotic crested-leaf plants (Espeletia) grow in a sea of grass in the altitudinal zone of the Páramo in the Andes (here Páramo del Angel in Ecuador) (photo: Rafiqpoor).